vladfaust/vladfaust.github.io/posts/2020-08-20-the-onyx-programming-language.md

 Now Onyx is aware of assembly functions declared by this header.

 Later on, one of these functions, `puts` is called directly from Onyx.
-An Onyx compiler can not give any safety guarantees in regard to called assembly functions, therefore the call must be wrapped in an `unsafe!` statement.
+An Onyx compiler can not give any safety guarantees about called assembly functions.
+Therefore the call must be wrapped in an `unsafe!` statement.

 If something weird happens, a developer may simply `grep` the program source code for `unsafe!` statement to quickly narrow to potentially hazardous areas of code.

 Imported entities are referenced with preceding `$` symbol to distinguish them from those declared in Onyx context.

-A constant named `msg` is defined by the `final` statement.
+The `final` statement defines a constant named `msg`.
 The type of `msg` is inferred to be `String<UTF8, 14>`, i.e. a [UTF-8](https://en.wikipedia.org/wiki/UTF-8)-encoded array of [code units](https://en.wikipedia.org/wiki/Code_unit) containing 14 elements.

-Then, address of the `msg` constant is taken.
+Then, the address of the `msg` constant is taken.
 The resulting object of taking an address would be `String<UTF8, 14>*lr0`, which is a shortcut to `Pointer<Type: String<UTF8, 14>, Scope: :local, Readable: true, Writeable: false, Space: 0>`.

 Do not be intimidated, though!
-Thanks to inference, shortucts and meaningful defaults, you'll rarely have to use full types.
+Thanks to inference, shortcuts and meaningful defaults, you'll rarely have to use full types.

 The pointer to `msg` is then coerced to C type `char*`.
-Such a coercion would be unsafe, and a compiler would normally panic.
+Such coercion would be unsafe, and a compiler would typically panic.

-However, the coercion is already within unsafe context itself thanks to the wrapping `unsafe!` statement.
+However, the coercion is already within the unsafe context itself thanks to the wrapping `unsafe!` statement.
 No need to write `unsafe!` again.

 The program above is normally compiled by an Onyx compiler, such as [`fnxc`](https://github.com/fancysofthq/fnxc), into an object file.
-The object file declares the exported `int main(void)` prototype, which must be pointed to at as a entry function by a system linker.
+The object file declares the exported `int main(void)` prototype, which must be pointed to at as an entry function by a system linker.
 Thankfully, this tedious operation is likely to be automatically handled by a higher-level build tool, such as [`fnx`](https://github.com/fancysofthq/fnx).

 Note that Onyx does not have any implicit `__onyx_main` function, which effectively restricts non-trivial automatic static variable initialization and finalization.
-But in return it makes the emitted code predictable and portable.
+But in return, it makes the emitted code predictable and portable.

 #### Using a standard library

 An Onyx compiler is not required to implement any sort of OS-specific standard library.
 Instead, the standard library Standard is specified elsewhere (spoiler alert: by [the Onyx Software Foundation](#the-onyx-software-foundation)).

-A standard library is ought to be used as a common package and required as any other from your code.
+A standard library ought to be used as a typical package and required like any other from your code.
-Again, by default an Onyx program does not depend on any OS-specific features.
+Again, by default, an Onyx program does not depend on any OS-specific features.

 The example above could be abstracted into this when using a standard library implementation: